Das-Kollektiv/tdme2/README.md

 - What is WIP or planned
     - Shader parameters, the system is implemented and working, now lets connect tools and shaders
-    - Editor, which will combine all tools that we currently have into one tool and increase user experience a lot
     - Reflections via environment mapping(reflection intensity maps feature is missing for specular materials)
     - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum
     - GUI effects via XML definitions